The British School Al Khubairat , Abu Dhabi – The Review

 One deeply impressive young women spoke of being encouraged to never fear for asking questions that fell outside the syllabus – she expressed gratitude for her Science teachers who allowed her to explore wherever her mind took her on its journey.
 Deeply impressive stuff.

-On our previous visit our single critique was wanting to see better investment in brining to life British values in an Arabic context.
+On our previous visit our single critique was wanting to see better investment in bringing to life British values in an Arabic context.
 We wanted to find a love, understanding and appreciation of Arabic culture to match the passion that is clearly evident across other subjects.
 Since then, the British School Al Khubairat has appointed a new Head of Arabic who has been empowered to instill a love and appreciation of the Arabic world across all areas of the curriculum as well as the core Arabic subject areas.
-We saw the visible impacts of the transformation in school life this has brought, bringing to life an area in which BSAK should now begin to excel and shine a light as it does so extraordinarily in other areas of the curriculum.
+We saw the visible impacts of the transformation in school life this has brought, bringing to life an area in which BSAK now excels, shining a light as it does so extraordinarily in other areas of the curriculum.

 British School Al Khubairat bottom line?
 The SchoolsCompared.com verdict 2019

-What defines this school is arguably the best post-16 provision in the UAE, extraordinarily gifted and compassionate school leadership, an inclusive school ethic that lights up the school lives of children almost beyond compare and a positivity and sense of an abiding force for good at play that washes over you when walking into the school that simply ….inspires.
+What defines this school, amongst a plethora of gifts for children and young men and women, is arguably the best post-16 provision in the UAE, extraordinarily gifted and compassionate school leadership, an inclusive school ethic that lights up the school lives of children almost beyond compare and a positivity and sense of an abiding force for good at play that washes over you when walking into the school that simply ….inspires.
+And yes, it’s also a fabulous school for children gifted in sport – and those who just take joy in taking part.

 The British School of Al Khubairat, in short, is an absolute tour de force of the very best an education can achieve for children.